kevinveeder/how-to-run-jupyter-notebooks/README.md

-# how-to-run-jupyter-notebooks
-This is a simple walkthrough of how to run jupyter notebooks if you've never installed it before.

-# Complete Guide: Running Jupyter Notebooks
+# Beginner's Guide: Running Jupyter Notebooks

 This guide will walk you through everything you need to clone repositories and run Jupyter notebooks, even if you've never used them before.